Chickpea Cucumber Salad

 This post may contain affiliate links.

 When you find a super simple, absolutely wonderful recipe, you don’t ever really forget it.
-I tend to make this chickpea and avocado salad on sunny spring days when I want something light and totally fulfilling.
+I tend to make this chickpea cucumber salad on sunny days when I want something light but also fulfilling.

 What Readers Are Saying